thepranavjain/chatbot-demo/server/README.md

 Make sure you populate a `.env` with required env vars.
 You may refer `sample.env.txt` for spec.

 Also, have a `serviceAccountKey.json` from firebase in this dir for auth.
-You can refer to `sampleServiceAccountKey.json` to see what that looks like

 5. Run development server
 ```sh